ryanmats/sanfrancisco-311-data/README.md

 ### 3. Add BigQuery Credentials

-Acquire a BigQuery service account key JSON file in the project root directory and name it `service.json`.
+Acquire a BigQuery service account key JSON file, place it in the project root directory, and name it `service.json`.

 ### 4. Run the Backend